-When a person conducts an occasional activity or occasional transaction through your real estate business, that person becomes your client and they are covered by the Act.
-You then have to comply with the requirements of the Act (including submitting SARs) in relation to that person (these are additional to your CDD obligations relating to the client that you have a business relationship with).
+When a person conducts an occasional activity or occasional transaction through your real estate business, you have to comply with the requirements of the Act (including submitting SARs) in relation to that person.

 Occasional transaction thresholds vary for different situations.
 These situations and the thresholds are listed in the regulations.
 Note that one situation in which an occasional transaction occurs is if you receive funds from a party to a real estate transaction that is not your client of NZ\$10,000 or more in cash.
 Cash means 'physical currency' and 'bearer-negotiable instruments' (which includes a cheque, bill of exchange, promissory note, bearer bond, traveller's cheque, money order, postal order or similar).